geopaparazzi/usermanual/userguide/use_case_egypt.rst

 Introduction
 +++++++++++++++++

-Have you ever tried to type in google: *sanitation maps, sanitation coverage, sanitation or inventory tracking*?.
+Have you ever tried to type in google: *sanitation maps, sanitation coverage, sanitation or inventory tracking*?

-It is interesting to note that the agencies managing the wastewater treatment plants in the United States and Canada monitor and continuously update the inventory of small delocalized plants in order to optimize their management, while the numerous development agencies that deal with *sanitation in developing countries* express and declare the state of inadequacy of the system of waste treatment but do not quantify the existing.
+It is interesting to note that the agencies managing the wastewater treatment plants in the United States and Canada monitor and continuously update the inventory of small delocalized plants in order to optimize their management, while the numerous development agencies that deal with *sanitation in developing countries* express and declare the state of inadequacy of the system of waste treatment but do not quantify the state of art.

-The management of small treatment plants of domestic sewage in decentralized communities is an issue with different angles.
+The management of small treatment plants of domestic sewage in decentralized communities is an issue with different perspectives.
 In any place on earth it involves many actors, linking **technical to cultural, environmental, educational and health services**.
-It is a topic that often touches sensitive as well as hidden issues.
-Experts in this field are welll aware of that!
+It is a topic that often touches critical as well as hidden issues.
+Experts in this field are well aware of that!

-When you think of a small village, a rural setting with a few houses and lots of animals, or a peri-urban area that grew quickly and without any planning or again neighboring communities linked by a waterway that carries waste from upstream to valley, it is not immediately to think that all these places (due to the presence of man and animal) are a source of biomass.
+When you think of a small village, a rural setting with a few houses and lots of animals, or a peri-urban area that grew quickly and without any planning or again neighboring communities linked by a waterway that carries waste from upstream to valley, it is not immediat to think that all these places (due to the presence of man and animal) are a source of biomass.
 They are a sources of waste and organic material that often brings a high and invisible pathogenic charge.